algolia/algoliasearch-magento/README.md

 You will need a full reindex when:

 - You apply a price rule at the catalog level, otherwise prices will not be up to date
+- A catalog level price rule is not active anymore, otherwise prices will not be up to date
 - You apply a settings that have an impact on what need to be indexed (stocks rules)
 - You flush the image cache

+If you are doing sale very often, you probably want to reindex one per day/week

 Customization
 ------------